opendistro/for-elasticsearch-docs/docs/ad/index.md

 1. Enter the **Name** of the detector and a brief **Description**.
 1. For **Data source**, choose the index that you want to use as the data source.
 You can optionally use index patterns to choose multiple indices.
 1. For **Time range**, select a time range for historical analysis.
-1. For **Detector settings**, you can choose to use settings of an existing detector.
-Or, choose the **Timestamp field** in your index, add individual features to the detector, and set the detector interval.
+1. For **Detector settings**, choose to use settings of an existing detector.
+Or choose the **Timestamp field** in your index, add individual features to the detector, and set the detector interval.
 1. You can choose to run the historical detector automatically after creating.
 1. Choose **Create**.
    - You can stop the historical detector even before it completes.

 ### Step 7: Manage your detectors